James G. Birney: American Colonization Society

 Birney's religious fervor also encouraged him to reevaluate his views on slavery.
-Increasingly alienated by the politics of the Jackson administration, he discovered the American Colonization Society in 1826.
-In 1829, he was introduced to Josiah Polk of the ACS by Henry Clay and became an early supporter of the society.
+He discovered the American Colonization Society in 1826.
+In 1829, increasingly alienated by the politics of the Jackson administration, he was introduced to Josiah Polk of the ACS by Henry Clay and became an early supporter of the society.
 He was intrigued by the possibility of solving the supposed problem constituted by free blacks by starting a colony for them in Liberia, Africa.
 In January 1830 he helped begin a chapter in Huntsville, Alabama, and subscribed to its literature.

 He was then sent on a trip to the East Coast for the University of Alabama in search of professors for the college, following the receipt of a generous endowment for the school.
 From August through October 1830 he visited Philadelphia, New Brunswick, New York, New Haven, Boston, Ohio, and Kentucky.
 He returned home with numerous recommendations, and was thanked for his services.
 While in these areas, with the exception of Kentucky, he was greatly encouraged by the presence of free states in the Union.
 This same year, he had some sort of falling out with Henry Clay and also ceased further campaigning for the Democratic-Republican Party.

 In 1831, Birney began considering moving to Illinois, as he was troubled with the idea of his children growing up in a slave state.
 He mentioned a move to Illinois frequently, stating he would free his remaining slave Michael, Michael's wife, and three children there.
 However, this never came to pass.
 In 1832, the American Colonization Society offered him a position as an agent to travel around the South promoting their cause and he accepted.
 He met with some success, including organizing the departure of settlers to Liberia and writing essays in defense of colonization.
 However, in failing to convert his audience to colonization, he began to doubt its effectiveness and the acceptability of slavery.
 By 1832, he had decided to return to Danville, Kentucky.